wangshisheng/DEWNA/README.md

 DEWNA_app()
 ```

-Then NAguideR will be started as below:
+Then DEWNA will be started as below:

 <img src="homepage.png" align="center" height="672" width="500"/>